enricobottazzi/ZKverse/README.md

 ![Screenshot 2022-02-23 at 16.02.03.png](screenshots/screenshot7.5.png)

-This output tells us that the verification has been positive!
+The result of the command tells that the result of the verification is positive!

 You can try to modify a single unit in the proof file and will see that the verification will fail